truenas/documentation/content/SCALE/GettingStarted/Migrate/_index.md

 Linux treats device names differently than FreeBSD, so please read [Component Naming]({{< relref "ComponentNaming.md" >}}) for more information.

-After migration, review each area of the UI that was previously configured in CORE.
+After migration, review each area of the UI that was previously configured.

 <div class="noprint">